Table of contents

 - Experience: Tenants can pay rent online securely through the app

-We then have the popular Golden Circle model by Simon Sinek.
-It is a mental model used by most small businesses, startups and leadership teams globally.
-It helps you build a value-driven form of your value proposition with the ‘why/how/what’ questions.
+Another great mental model to keep in mind when creating your unique value proposition, is Simon Sinek’s Golden Circle.
+Used by most small businesses, startups, and leadership teams globally, the model helps you build a value-driven form of your value proposition with the ‘why/how/what’ questions.

 According to Sinek—“People don’t buy what you do, they buy why you do it.”